mrudulpatil18/tic-tac-toe/README.md

 # Tic-Tac-Toe

-Small webpage project to practice and implement modules and factory functions (JS) practically.
+Small web-project to practice and implement modules and factory functions (JS) practically.
-Allows two players to play a single instance of classic puzzle game.
+Allows two players to play a single instance of the classic puzzle game.
-It provides a feature to reset the board and provide a winner.
+It provides a feature to reset the board and announces a winner.

 [Website Link](https://mrudulpatil18.github.io/tic-tac-toe/)